mkginfo/movie-app/README.md

 Run `yarn build-prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-> yarn install -g angular-cli-ghpages
+> npm install -g angular-cli-ghpages

-> yarn build-deploy
+> npm build-deploy

 ## Running unit tests